Yanislavcore/artifacts-crawler/README.md

 Despite the fact that the crawler can only collect artifacts from one site, it can be easily adapted to collect any data.

+## Architecture

+Crawler consists of 2 streaming apps/modules + common module :

+### `crawler`

+It performs recursive crawling of pages from `scheduledUrls` topic.
+New found non-artifact links are added to `scheduledUrls` topic.
+Artifact links are added to `artifact` topic.
+Failed to fetch links are added to `quarantineUrls`.

+### `artifacts_fetcher`

+Fetches, unpacks and writes to filesystem artifacts (and metadata) from `artifact` topic.
+Failed to fetch urls are streamed to `fetchQuarantineArtifacts`.
+Failed to unpack artifacts (their urls) are streamed to `unpackQuarantineArtifacts`.

 ## TODO

 The crawler is fully functional, but this is just a test task.
 Therefore, the following features are missing.

+* Error handling policy.
+Right now it just streams data to `quarantine*` topics in Kafka.
 * Proxy Pool.
 I don't have access to any proxy pools, therefore system might work very slow.
 Is exceeds the site's request rate limit very fast.
 * Distributed artifact storage.
 Right now fetcher just puts artifacts on file system.
 HDFS, S3 or some distributed FS